 Finance for properties that are not ‘Turnkey’

-If you’re looking to build your own custom home, you will find that your financing options are different from buying a finished property.
+If you’re looking to build your own custom home, you will need to source custom build finance, which is different from when buying a finished property.
 Traditional high-street lenders will only lend on properties that are completed and habitable, so you will have to look elsewhere for funding if you don’t have cash assets to fund your build.

 In this blog, we’ll discuss the various custom build options, and how they impact funding.